creativetimofficial/ct-vue-material-kit-pro/README.md

 - [Vue Clipboard 3](https://github.com/JamieCurnow/vue-clipboard3) - Easily copy to clipboard in Vue 3.
 - [Vue Count To](http://panjiachen.github.io/countTo/demo/) - A dependency-free, lightweight vue component for count up.
 - [Vue Flatpickr Component](https://ankurk91.github.io/vue-flatpickr-component/) - Vue.js component for Flatpickr date-time picker.
+- [Nepcha Analytics](https://nepcha.com?ref=readme) for the analytics tool.
+Nepcha is already integrated with Vue Material Kit 2 PRO.
+You can use it to gain insights into your sources of traffic.

 Let us know your thoughts below.
 And good luck with development!